mynl/aggregate/docs/index.rst

    ---
    :img-top: _static/gs.png

-   Get up and running: installation, ``aggregate`` "hello world", and a glimpse into the functionality.
+   Get up and running: installation, :mod:`aggregate` "hello world", and a glimpse into the functionality.

    +++